whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

         self.linear3 = torch.nn.Linear(in_features = embed_size, out_features = 1)
 ```

-The positional encoding is a linear feature that starts from `0` and increases by `1/50` at each time step.
+The positional encoding (`self.pe`) is a linear feature that starts from `0` and increases by `1/50` at each time step.
 We will append it to the output of the batch normalization as an additional feature.

 We use a dictionary to store the attention masks since the input sequences can have different lengths.
 When a new sequence length is encountered, we will create the attention mask and store it in the dictionary to reuse next time.

 We apply weight normalization to one of the linear layers in the final feed-forward network.
 It normalizes the parameters of the layers which helps to regularize the model.
 Note that, unlike batch and layer normalization which work on the input sequence, parameter normalization works on the layer weights.

 Now let's implement the batch normalization step.
 This function is part of the `SelfAttentionSequence` class.
-Since the batch normalization works on the second dimension of the input tensor, we need to switch places of the second (`dim = 1`) and the third (`dim = 2`) dimensions, then switch them back after the batch normalization.
+Since the batch normalization works on the second dimension of the input tensor, we need to switch places of the second (`dim = 1`) and the third (`dim = 2`) dimensions, then switch them back after the batch normalization (without the switch it would normalize across features for each time step, while we need to normalize each feature across all time steps).

 ```Python3
 # class SelfAttentionSequence(torch.nn.Module):